DataDog/documentation/content/tracing/getting_further/resource_monitor.md

 Datadog’s Application Performance Monitoring component consists of a few key components: [Services](/tracing/visualization/service) and [Resources](/tracing/visualization/resource) being the top most layers.

-Each Graph within the APM Service and Resource Dashboards consist of some `trace.*` metrics.
+Each graph within the APM Service and Resource Dashboards consist of some `trace.*` metrics.
 Utilize [the download button at the top of the graph](/tracing/visualization/service/#export-to-timeboard) to save those Metrics to an existing Timeboard.
 This can be done for both Service level and Resource level metrics:

 {{< img src="tracing/faq/apm_save_1.png" alt="APM save" responsive="true" popup="true">}}